 It is good to keep in mind that while we share operas that may have themes that could interest children, children under six are not allowed in the hall.
 Opera may be best suited to children who are experienced theatergoers and strong readers.
 For younger children, check out the Project Opera performances that are performed by area high school students under the direction of the Minnesota Opera.
 These performances tend to be shorter, less formal, and in English.
 I took a 6 year old to a Project Opera performance of Memory Boy and it was a good practice run.

 I have a few more suggestions for making the most of an opera visit with children in my article: Rusalka versus The Little Mermaid: One Story, Three Endings.

 The Minnesota Opera offers the following children's programs for families who want to introduce their kids to this art form.

 If you want to introduce your child to opera at home, you could consider a book like Sing Me a Story: The Metropolitan Opera's Book of Opera Stories for Children.
-We've included an Amazon affiliate link and we receive a small commission on any sales through this link.
+We've included a Bookshop.org affiliate link and we receive a small commission on any sales through this link.
 You can also find similar books at the library.